-and I recommend it even to anyone who wants to learn to teach Marxism, because it is a very didactic book.
+and I recommend it even to anyone who wants to learn to teach Marxism because it is a very didactic book.

 There, the first text I suggest after this live

-it is a minusculevery short text by Lenin called “The Three Sources and Three ConstitutiveComponent Parts of Marxism”.
+is a very short text by Lenin called “The Three Sources and Three Component Parts of Marxism”.

 It's a text that Lenin inscribed on the 30th anniversary of Marx's death,